Vesek/project-pigeon/README.md

 # project-pigeon
-A project for the AstroPi hackathon in Pardubice
+A project for the AstroPi hackathon in Pardubice the task is to calculate the speed of the ISS (probablby)